Revisiting CNNs for Trajectory Similarity Learning: Experiments

 \subsection{Experimental Setting}

-\textbf{Datasets.} We evaluate the performance of ConvTraj using three widely used real-world datasets: \textbf{Geolife\footnote{https://www.microsoft.com/en-us/research/publication/geolife-gps-trajectory-dataset-user-guide/}}, \textbf{Porto\footnote{https://www.kaggle.com/competitions/pkdd-15-predict-taxi-service-trajectory-i/data}} and \textbf{TrajCL-Porto\footnote{https://github.com/changyanchuan/TrajCL}}.
+\textbf{Datasets.} We evaluate the performance of ConvTraj using four widely used real-world datasets: \textbf{Geolife\footnote{https://www.microsoft.com/en-us/research/publication/geolife-gps-trajectory-dataset-user-guide/}}, \textbf{Porto\footnote{https://www.kaggle.com/competitions/pkdd-15-predict-taxi-service-trajectory-i/data}}, \textbf{Chengdu} and \textbf{TrajCL-Porto\footnote{https://github.com/changyanchuan/TrajCL}}.
 For Geolife and Porto, we preprocess them using the method in~\cite{DBLP:conf/icde/YaoCZB19}, i.e. selecting trajectories in the central area of the city and removing items with less than 10 records.
 For TrajCL-Porto, it's an open-source dataset of TrajCL\cite{DBLP:conf/icde/Chang0LT23}, we thus do not perform any processing.
+For Chengdu, we randomly selected 5000 trajectories from this dataset.
 The properties of these datasets are shown in \autoref{tab:datasset}.